 Overview of MR-TRYX

 Figure 1 shows an overview of the approach.
-MR-TRYX is applied to an exposure-outcome analysis in two sample MR approach and it has two objectives.
+MR-TRYX is applied to an exposure-outcome analysis in a two sample MR framework and it has two objectives.
 The first is to use outliers in the original exposure-outcome analysis to identify novel putative factors that influence the outcome independently of the exposure.
 The second is to re-estimate the original exposure-outcome association by adjusting outlier SNPs for the horizontal pleiotropic pathways that might arise through the novel putative associations.
 This outlier-adjustment method should be treated as a new approach to be used in conjunction with other methods that already exist in the MR sensitivity analysis toolkit.
 We provide extensive discussion on the context, advantages and potential pitfalls that come with trying to use a data-driven approach to adjust for horizontal pleiotropy at the end of the paper.